Skip to content

 Top Programs

 The fields Utah State University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Based in Logan, Utah, Utah State University keeps admissions accessible, extending offers to roughly 92% of those who apply.
+Based in Logan, Utah, Utah State University admits most of the students who apply; the acceptance rate is roughly 92%.
 Admitted students typically arrive with an average SAT score near 1,187.
-The school reports a graduation rate of roughly 58%.
+The graduation rate is roughly 58%.

-Ten years out, alumni of Utah State University earn a median of $54,022, roughly in line with national averages for graduates.
+Ten years out, alumni of Utah State University earn a median of $54,022, roughly in line with the national average for college graduates.

-Utah State University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.65%, in line with strong performers nationally.
-Access is narrower — only about 3.9% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
+Utah State University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.65%, in line with strong performers nationally.
+Access is narrower: only about 3.9% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
 Among bottom-quintile students who attend, roughly 16.8% go on to reach the top of the income ladder.
-The median family income of students sits near $91,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $91,300, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Utah State University, with an economic connectedness score of 1.62 (about 1.0 is the national norm).
-Its friending bias is low (-0.00), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Utah State University.
+Its economic connectedness score is 1.62, where about 1.0 is the national norm.
+Its friending bias is low (-0.00), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools